NetApp/terraform-provider-netapp-cloudmanager/website/docs/r/snapmirror.html.markdown

 terraform import netapp-cloudmanager_snapmirror.example Restricted,xxxxxxx,dest_volume_copy,account-xxxxx,10.10.10.10
 ```

-!> The terraform import CLI command can only import resources into the state.
+> The terraform import CLI command can only import resources into the state.
 Importing via the CLI does not generate configuration.
 If you want to generate the accompanying configuration for imported resources, use the import block instead.

-### Terraform Import Block
+#### Terraform Import Block

-This requires Terraform 1.5 or higher, and will auto create the configuration for you
+This requires Terraform 1.5 or higher, and will auto create the configuration for you.

-First create the block
+First create the block:

 ```terraform
 import {